phluid61/mug/README.md

 #### `hsh.fetch_assign(key, default) => obj`<br>`hsh.fetch_assign(key) {|key| block } => obj`

 Returns a value from the hash for the given key.
-If the key can’t be found, there are several options: if default is given, then that will be stored and returned; if the optional code block is specified, then that will be run and its result stored and returned.
+If the key can't be found, there are several options: if default is given, then that will be stored and returned; if the optional code block is specified, then that will be run and its result stored and returned.